What is the Open Syllabus Project?

 How did this get started?

 The OSP pulls together several research groups interested in the question of what one can learn from large numbers of syllabi, including researchers at Harvard, the University of North Carolina-Chapel Hill, and Swarthmore College.
 The progenitor of much of this work was the “Million Syllabi” database created by Dan Cohen between 2002 and 2009.
-The OSP is housed at The American Assembly at Columbia University, with support from the Columbia University Library and Department of English.
-The project has been funded by the Sloan Foundation.
+The OSP is housed at The American Assembly at Columbia University.
+The project has been funded by the Sloan Foundation, Hewlett Foundation, Arcadia Fund, and Templeton Foundation.